-Alternatively you can make a payment at www.lewisham.gov.uk/payit and select online payments.
-This is a secure website which validates your account details before your payment can be completed.
-No other online banking site does this, making it quicker, easier and safer than paying online via your own banks website.
+Alternatively you can make a payment on the Lewisham Council website and select pay your council tax.
+This is a secure website which validates your account details before your payment can be completed making it quicker, easier and safer than paying online via your own banks website.